Why subscribe?

 J. Dudley Gilbert, born July 26, 2024.

 I guess I’m mission-driven at this stage of life.
 There are stories to tell and stories to be told.
 And they matter.
-Even if told by a dog.
+Even if reported by a dog.

 Potluck